-The West End has been home to thousands of shows over the year, but there is occasionally a musical that is more popular than the rest.
+The West End has been home to thousands of shows over the years, but there is occasionally a musical that is more popular than the rest.
 Some West End musicals have garnered a great legacy and have been around in the capital for many years.
-Whether it’s the incredible soundtrack, bright visuals or emotional storylines, we count down the 10 longest running West End musicals and why they have captured audiences for many years.
-Find out more about the 8 longest-running West End plays.
+Whether it’s the incredible soundtrack, bright visuals or emotional storylines, we count down the longest-running West End musicals and why they have captured audiences for many years.

 10: Buddy – The Buddy Holly Story (12th October 1989 – 3rd March 2002)

-Buddy – The Buddy Holly Story was one of the first ‘jukebox’ West End musicals.
+Buddy – The Buddy Holly Story was one of the first ‘jukebox’ West End musicals, opening at the Victoria Palace Theatre.
 Dramatising the life of Buddy Holly, audiences saw Buddy travel to New York to pursue a performing career.
 With a soundtrack including “That’ll be the Day” and “Johnny B. Goode”, the production won Best New Musical at the 1991 Olivier Awards.
 The show has also toured the UK, breaking the record for the longest continuous tour at 4 years and 35 weeks.

 9: Wicked the Musical (27th September 2006 – present)